 We want to alleviate your stress, not add to it.
 That is why when we take on a brain injury case, we work on a contingency basis.
 This means we don’t get paid unless and until you do, as we are paid from a percentage of any funds recovered for our clients.

-You can reach our firm 24 hours a day, 7 days a week by calling 1-888-534-4850 conducting an online chat on our website.
+You can reach our firm 24 hours a day, 7 days a week by calling 1-888-534-4850 or by conducting an online chat on our website.
 If you are unable to come to our offices, we can make arrangements to visit you.
 If you need an Ohio brain injury attorney, contact us to discuss your case for free.